naninovel/docs/docs/guide/custom-configuration.md

 }
 ```

-::: note
+::: info NOTE
-Naninovel doesn't expect configurations to change while the engine is initialized, so you may need to apply the modifications before initializing the engine with either `ProjectConfigurationProvider` or a [custom provider](/guide/custom-configuration.md#configuration-provider) in order for some changes to take effect.
+Naninovel doesn't expect configurations to change while the engine is initialized, so you may need to apply the modifications before initializing the engine with either `ProjectConfigurationProvider` or a [custom provider](/guide/custom-configuration#configuration-provider) in order for some changes to take effect.
 :::

 ## Adding Configuration